Rvittori/Rvittori/README.md

 ## 🌱 Currently Exploring

-  - 🚀 Learning Java, Python, SQL, HTML, CSS, JavaScript
+  - Improving on Java, Python, SQL, HTML, CSS, and JavaScript
+  - Currently learning Spring Boot

 Thanks for stopping by!